DevTaube/Wein2D.js-WASM/README.md

 # Wein2D.js-WASM
-Wein2D.js bindings for creating browser games in Rust.
+Wein2D.js bindings for creating browser games in Rust using WebAssembly.

 ## Code example
 This is a simple Example for a program: